毫釐有差 A hairbreadth of difference

 Vimalakirti Sutra: (Burton Watson)

-The Bodhisattva Field of Merit said, “To speak of meritorious deeds, wrongful deeds, and non-karmaic deeds is dualistic.
+The Bodhisattva Field of Merit said, “To speak of deeds that generate good karma, deeds that generate evil karma, and deeds that generate no karma is dualistic.
 The true nature of all three kinds of deeds is empty.
-And if it is empty, then there are no meritorious deeds, no wrongful deeds, and no non-karmaic deeds.
+And if it is empty, then there are no good deeds, no evil deeds, and no non-karmaic deeds.
 One who allows no thought of distinction to arise with regard to these three types of deeds may thereby enter the gate of nondualism.”
 (Wisdom Library)

-If your mind moment by moment never differentiates, you may be called the living patriarch.
-If your mind differentiates, intrinsic nature and the world are set apart.
-But so long as it does not differentiate, intrinsic nature and the world (heaven and earth) are not separated.”
+If your mind moment by moment never differentiates, you may be called a living patriarch.
+If your mind differentiates, your true nature and the world are set apart.
+But so long as it does not differentiate, your true nature and the world are not separated.”

 Someone asked, “What do you mean by the mind that moment by moment does not differentiate?”

-The Master said, “The moment you ask such a question differentiation has already taken place: intrinsic nature and the world have been set apart.
+The Master said, “The moment you ask such a question differentiation has already taken place: your true nature and the world have been set apart.

 “Followers of the Way, make no mistake!
-The myriad things in this and other worlds are all devoid of intrinsic nature, of a nature that can cause them to arise.
+The myriad things in this and other worlds are all devoid of true nature, of a nature that can cause things to arise.
 They are empty names, and the characters with which they are written [the scriptures or ching] are likewise empty.
 If you take these empty names as real, you make a serious mistake.
 (Lin-chi)

 The Vedas declare that the ignorant man who allows himself to make the slightest distinction between the individual soul and the Supreme Self is in peril.
 Where there is duality by virtue of ignorance, one sees all things as distinct from the Self; but when everything is seen as the Self, then there is not even an atom other than the Self.
 In that state when one realizes all things as the Self, there is neither delusion nor sorrow, in consequence of the absence of duality. (“Self Realization,” translation by Yogananda, Cp.
 21)